CYPRUS IS MOTORING INTO THE FUTURE

 NO SUPPORTING TRANSPORT INFRASTRUCTURE

 The two-lane highways, which dominate the island’s road infrastructure, have also come under scrutiny.
 Many claim that these motorways are no longer fit for purpose.
-Whilst there are plans to introduce new city ring roads to ease congestion, their full construction is still many years away from completion.
-It is thought that when these 4-lane ring-roads are introduced, they will reduce traffic congestion.
-It is envisaged that this will make travelling to the suburbs and surrounding villages in the cities much more comfortable.
+Although there are plans to introduce new 4-lane city ring roads to help ease congestion, their full construction is still many years away from completion.
+In the meantime, various initiatives that involve car sharing and the recent intoduction of the PARK AND RIDE scheme are helping to reduce congestion.

 CAR SHARING, E-BIKE & E-SCOOTERS